microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Get-WinGetManifest.md

 ```

 ### -FunctionName
-Name of the Azure Function Name that contains the Windows Package Manager Rest APIs.
+Name of the Azure Function Name that contains the Windows Package Manager REST APIs.

 ```yaml
 Type: String